 If your Self Assessment tax bill is more than £1,000, you will normally have to make advance payments toward your next tax bill.
 This is known as ‘payment on account’.
 The first payment on account will be due by 31st January when you pay the tax that you owe from the previous tax year.
 The second payment on account will be due by 31st July.

 HMRC provides a number of options for paying tax bills, including:

 - Faster Payments via online or telephone banking or at your bank

 - Through your PAYE tax code, if you have one

-It is important to pay your tax bill by the deadline, otherwise you will be charged interest and may also have to pay a penalty.
+It is important to pay your tax bill by the deadline, otherwise, you will be charged interest and may also have to pay a penalty.

-You may find it beneficial to set up a ‘budget payment plan’ to pay your tax bill in regular installments throughout the year.
+You may find it beneficial to set up a ‘budget payment plan’ to pay your tax bill in regular instalments throughout the year.
 This is a great way to effectively manage your finances and avoid having to set aside earnings or deal with a large bill at the end of January.